 Yehya Farhat

-I am a first year PhD student in the Computer Science department at Rice University, advised by Anastasios Kyrillidis.
+I am a second year PhD student in the Computer Science department at Rice University, advised by Anastasios Kyrillidis.
 I am also part of the AI OWLS Ken Kennedy institute research cluster.

 I was a research scholar at Syracuse University, where I worked with Prof. Venkata Gandikota.
 I previously earned an M.Sc. in Computer Science from Syracuse University, where I completed a thesis under the supervision of Prof. Ferdinando Fioretto.
 Before that, I received a B.Sc. in Computer Science with a minor in Mathematics from the American University of Beirut (AUB).

 In my free time, I enjoy playing chess, staying active by playing football, and hitting the gym.
 I am also an avid writer passionate about sharing intriguing scientific topics I encounter.
-To stay updated, you can check out and subscribe to my newsletter below!
-Or find me on Medium.
+To stay updated, you can find and follow me on Medium.

 News